-When To Disclose Your Mental Illness To Someone You're Dating
+When To Tell Someone About Your Mental Illness

 There are several different challenges when it comes to dating while mentally ill.
 The big one, though, is the disclosure problem: when do you disclose your mental illness to someone you're dating, particularly if you're just casual?
 Is there a set timeline?
 A social point after which it's a faux pas?
 An etiquette guide?
 (That'd be very useful, actually: The Official Guide To Manners In A Life Of Mental Disorder.)